 \section{Introduction}

-Nowadays, industry world is evolving into another new paradigm, that is the so-called fourth industrial revolution or Industrial 4.0 \cite{schwab2017fourth}, in which more advanced manufacturing functions can be realized with the aid of industrial internet-of-things (IIoT) and artificial artificial intelligence(AI).
-Hence, a more intelligent and automatic digital manufacturing system can be created.
+Nowadays, industry world is evolving into another new paradigm, that is the so-called fourth industrial revolution or Industrial 4.0 \cite{schwab2017fourth}, in which more advanced manufacturing functions can be realized with the aid of industrial internet-of-things (IIoT).
 Conventionally, industrial control systems mainly rely on wired network infrastructure, where the central control unit is connected to various machines through wired lines such as copper lines or optical fibers.
-However, there are some drawbacks by deploying wired lines.
-Firstly, they require expensive cables along with high installation and maintenance costs; Secondly, wired lines restrict the operation functionalities and motion ranges; Thirdly, wired lines are vulnerable to wear and tear in the applications with motion actions, and also suffer from aging; Finally, they cannot be deployed in harsh environment such as those with high temperature, high humidity and strong vibration.
+However, there are some drawbacks by deploying wired lines such as high installation and maintenance costs, limited motion ranges, and vulnerability to wear and tear in the applications with motion actions.

 As a result, the adoption of wireless networks is a promising solution to bypass all the aforementioned issues associated with wired lines.
 However, the industrial communications are totally different from conventional wireless communications.
 Instead, they require deterministic communications with the stringent quality of service requirements such as ultra reliability and low latency communications by exchanging a small amount of data such as control command data or measurement data.
 For typical industrial scenarios such as factory automation (FA), the maximum transmission latency is required to be kept within one millisecond, and the packet error probability should range from $10^{-6}$-$10^{-9}$ \cite{zhibo2017}.
-In addition, due to the densely deployed equipment such as mental machinery, random movement of objects (robots and trucks), and thick pillars, the wireless propagation environment in a factory is much more complex than those in home and office environment, and the wireless signals are more vulnerable to blockages, which can degrade the reliability performance.
+In addition, due to the densely deployed equipment such as metal machinery, random movement of objects (robots and trucks), and thick pillars, the wireless signals are more vulnerable to blockages, which can degrade the reliability performance.